 In the 1970’s South Union Street and St. Mary’s Lane disappeared into the new Freeway and the cemetery gate was moved to Valley Road.
 No cemetery land was reclaimed for this project.

-In 1990 a project to record the remaining gravestones in this cemetery was completed (in the days before digital cameras!), by then a number of the stones had completely worn away into holes, and others had lost their inscriptions.
+In 1990 a project to record the remaining gravestones in this cemetery was completed.
+By then a number of the stones had completely worn away into holes, and others had lost their inscriptions.
 In 2000, another sweep was made to see what was left and the destruction by the weather and man (but mainly the weather) was serious enough to make us realize how fortunate it was that we had recorded that cemetery when we did.

-In 2013, a walk through this old place revealed a large number of people living there, nearly all the metal grave surrounds had been ripped out to sell and large numbers of the graves were in a bad condition.
+In 2013, a walk through this old place revealed a large number of people living there, nearly all the metal grave surrounds had been ripped out to sell as scrap and many of the graves were in a bad condition.
 Some of the large trees had fallen and the whole area was so thick with dead leaves that it was not possible to see those gravestones, which had been laid flat.

 Mosenthals: A Metaphor for the Fortunes of Port Elizabeth